peterhinch/micropython-touch/README.md

 in the `active` case may be found in
 [Floating Point Widgets](./README.md#112-floating-point-widgets).
 Owing to the logarithmic nature of the widget, the changes discussed in that reference are multiplicative rather than additive.
-Thus a long press of `increase` will multiply the widget's value by a progressively larger factor, enabling many decades to be traversed quickly.
+Thus a long touch will multiply the widget's value by a progressively larger factor, enabling many decades to be traversed quickly.

 Legends for the scale are created dynamically as it scrolls past the window, with one legend for each decade.
 The user may control this by means of a